airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 <hint>For **angle-angle-side**, use the total angle of a [[triangle]]((qr,'Math/Geometry_1/Triangles/base/AngleSumPres',#00756F)) to get to the **angle-side-angle** case.
 </hint>

-<hint>Be careful with the **side-side-angle** case can only sometimes be a sufficient test of congruency.
+<hint>Be careful with the **side-side-angle** case can only sometimes be a sufficient test of congruence.
 Can you figure out when?</hint>

 <hint>For **angle-angle-angle**, think about shrinking or zooming out from the triangle.
 As it gets smaller, do the angles change?</hint>